Program Overview

 Fees and Scholarships

-The 2024 program fee for Middle School Summer Challenge is $785.
-The program fee includes all activities, course materials, and boxed lunch with snack.
+The 2026 program fee for Middle School Summer Challenge is $785.
+The program fee includes all activities and course materials.
+Lunch is not included and participants will need to bring a boxed lunch with them each day.
 Need-based scholarship assistance is available.
 Children of WashU employees and returning students are eligible for a 10% discount.
-Additional details on fees, need-based scholarships, and discounts are available here.
+Visit Fees & Scholarships for additional details on fees, need-based scholarships, and discounts.

 Middle School Summer Challenge is a noncredit program.
 Grades are not issued.
-Students are evaluated based on interaction with peers, engagement during activities, and work produced.
-Students who have met all expectations will receive a certificate of participation.
-A performance evaluation will be emailed to parents within one week of the program's conclusion.
+Participants are evaluated based on interaction with peers, engagement during activities, and work produced.
+Participants who have met all expectations will receive a certificate of participation.
+A performance evaluation will be emailed to parents within two weeks of the program's conclusion.

 Acceptance and participation in Middle School Summer Challenge does not imply or guarantee acceptance into a degree program at WashU.
 For questions about the undergraduate admission process, please contact Undergraduate Admissions.